Mist BC: History

+On September 10, 2025, Unrivaled announced they were adding two new teams to the league, Breeze BC and Hive BC.

 Roster

-2025 Season
+2025 season

 On November 20, 2024, the six head coaches collaborated on balancing and choosing the rosters for the six teams.
 Mist BC's roster was finalized with Breanna Stewart, Jewell Loyd, Rickea Jackson, DiJonai Carrington, Courtney Vandersloot, and Aaliyah Edwards as its players.

 In January, Mist BC signed NaLyssa Smith to a relief player contract due to Carrington and Loyd being unavailable for their January 24 game versus Phantom.